LLM Interpretability with Identifiable Temporal-Instantaneous Representation: Theoretical Guarantees

 \section{Theoretical Guarantees}

-Recent work in causal representation learning, especially for time-series data, has advanced to handle both time-delayed and instantaneous causal relations.
-Under general assumptions about the data generation process, strong identifiability results can be established.
-These include recovering latent variables up to component-wise transformations and estimating the Markov network up to isomorphic equivalence.
-In this section, we first introduce the definition of observational equivalence and identifiability.
-Then, we present the identifiability result from \citep{li2025on}, which is established in a general non-linear setting.
-We then introduce a stronger identifiability result for the linear data generation process described in Eq.~\eqref{eq:data_generating_process}.
+Recent work in causal representation learning, particularly for time-series data, has made substantial progress in handling both time-delayed and instantaneous causal relations.
+Under general assumptions on the data-generating process, strong identifiability results can be established, including recovery of latent variables up to component-wise transformations and estimation of the Markov network up to isomorphic equivalence.
+However, in our linear setting, the identifiability result of \citep{li2025on} is not directly applicable, since one key assumption (sufficient changes) cannot be satisfied; see Appendix~\ref{app: nonparametrix_fail} for a detailed discussion.
+Therefore, in this section we establish identifiability by exploiting the autocovariance structure induced by linearity, following ideas inspired by \cite{zhang2011linear_ssm}.